HINKOKO/holbertonschool-shell_v2/README.md

 ```
 Then a prompt will be displayed, and you can enter commands.

-The other way is in Non-Interactive mode, for example if you want to list files and directory, command ```ls```, call the shell like so:
+The other way is in Non-Interactive mode, by piping the command to executable "hsh";  for example if you want to list files and directory, command ```ls```, call the shell like so:
 ```
 echo "/bin/ls" | ./hsh
 ```